Chinese Wushu & Taichi Academy LLC hosted Grandmaster Chen Zhenglei's 2016 "The Light of Taichi" Summer Camp.

 Yijiao Hong is an inspirational martial artist and a wonderful instructor.
 Her students can always rely on her commitment, dedication and thorough instruction.
 The school offers diverse styles and many unique experiences as well as opportunities to train with world renowned masters.

 — Jenya Burstein

 I wanted to learn Chen Style with one of its grand masters, Chen Zhenglei.
-Sifu Hong helped me begin learning the basic form in preparation for a seminar with Master Chen.
-Ever since that, I have benefitted greatly from Sifu and the teaching assistants.
-Sifu is good hearted and genuinely cares about her students' progress from week to week and year to year.
+Shifu Hong helped me begin learning the basic form in preparation for a seminar with Master Chen.
+Ever since that, I have benefitted greatly from Shifu and the teaching assistants.
+Shifu is good hearted and genuinely cares about her students' progress from week to week and year to year.
 She is constantly working on her own practice and very generous in sharing her own learning from Grand Master Chen with us.

 It is fun to try to drop all my mental concerns and put my mind in my body to try to really feel the movements.
 Taichi has also helped over the years with knee pain from a long ago knee surgery.